The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: The case of fixed, varying

 \subsection{Dynamical Plane Results}

-We again prove some results about the dynamical plane under these restrictions.
-The result from \cite{boydschul} is used again to show where the Julia set of $R_{n,a,c}$ must lie under these new conditions.
+As with the case of $c$ fixed and $a$ varying, we start with some results about the dynamical plane under these new restrictions, and use the result from \cite{boydschul} to restrict where the Julia set of $R_{n,a,c}$ may lie under these new conditions.